-Look no further for the best potato salad!
-This is my favorite homemade recipe with eggs, celery, onion, pickles and a creamy potato salad dressing.
-You will love this classic recipe!
+The best potato salad recipe!
+This is our favorite classic potato salad with eggs, celery, onion, pickles and a creamy dressing.

 Are you on the search for the best potato salad recipe?
 Potato salad is one of my favorite picnic foods, especially for spring and summer holidays like Memorial Day and 4th of July.
 Serve me a good potato salad and I will eat seconds and thirds.
 I've researched and tested a few methods for making the classic version and this is best of the best!